Michigan’s Medicaid program is called Medical Assistance (MA). There are several health plans that vary by county in which a person can enroll.

 How To Use Your Michigan Medicaid Plan For Drug Rehab

-To use Medical Assistance to cover drug or alcohol treatment, there are a few steps to go through.
+To use Medical Assistance to cover drug or alcohol treatment, there are a few steps to take.

 Follow these steps to get Medicaid coverage:

-- determine whether you’re eligible based on if you’re in a qualifying group and meet income requirements
+- Determine whether you’re eligible based on whether you’re in a qualifying group and meet income requirements.

 Michigan Medicaid Insurance Coverage For Drug And Alcohol Rehab FAQs